Eagerod/restify-mongoose-base/README.md

 ```
 Runs the tests in the `tests` folder with the application in debug mode.
 Comes set up with a few useful tests that can be used to make sure that error handlers are configured.
+`test` runs with the debug flag set, which can be used anywhere in code as needed.

 ## Linter
 ```